markstringer-dti/markstringer-dti.github.io/dti.md

 What's the risky behaviour?
 The risky behaviour is buying dreams.
 Persuading others to buy dreams.
 That doesn't sound that so bad does it?

 And what's the "safe" behaviour.
 The safe behaviour is iteratively and incrementally trying to implement those dreams.
 The safe behaviour is modifying the dream in light of actual experience.
 The safe behaviours are the things that we talked about right at the beginning of the book.
-Tackling the Pirate ship: Understanding what the big threats to the project are and tackling them.
-Understanding the swamp and the swamp dwellers.
-Understanding the values and needs of the people who are funding this system, the people who might regulate this system and most importantly the people who might use the system.
+There is no way of being safe without Tackling the Pirate ship.
+You need to understand what the big threats to the project are and then you need to tackle them.
+You need to understand the swamp, its inhabitants and its landlords.
+You need to understand the values and needs of the people who are funding the project.
+And you also need to know about the people who might regulate this system, the governors.
+Last but not least, you need to understand the people who might use the system.
+If you want to practice "safe project, managaement" a lot of your activities will be focused on increasing knowledge and understanding.

 But there are other dangerous behaviours which don't relate to the immediate moment of gratification.
 And as with other areas where people are tempted to behave riskily, these have to do with bad news, contraindications.